wp-plugins/constant-contact-api/readme.txt

 10. To edit the form, return the the Form Designer page (from Step 3) and click on the form tab with the name of the form you would like to edit.
 Edit the form, then click Update Form.
 The form will show as updated on your website.

 == Changelog ==

+= 2.4 =
+* Fixed some potential XSS vulnerabilities.
+Thanks to <a href="http://ultimorender.com.ar/funkascript">Manuel</a> for making them known.
+* Form Designer
+	* Updated to the latest TinyMCE codebase for the Form Editor.
+Unfortunately, the plugin still can't use the WP editor due to technical limitations.
+	* Switched to using built-in jQuery and jQuery UI scripts for better speed and support going forward
+	* Fixed lots of bugs
+	* Fixed scrollFollow
+	* Added some authentication to prevent hacking
+* Fixed link to import FAQ
+* Improved internationalization support plugin-wide
+* Fixed: "View Activity" link now works to view individual activity items.
+* Fixed Form Designer Widget extra options visibiltiy bug
+* Improved admin styling for WordPress 3.5
+* Removed Export page.
+Didn't make sense to have in there.

+= 2.3.12 =
+* Fixed issue introduced in 2.3.11 where settings were printed in the legacy widget.

+= 2.3.11 =
+* Fixed issue introduced in 2.3.10 where First Name and Last Name checkboxes don't stay checked in the Legacy Form Widget

 = 2.3.10 =
 * Form Designer Updates: